 Essex Highways also identifies opportunities for other potential sources of asset investment funding and where appropriate collates and submits bids on behalf of the Council.
 This includes investment initiatives from the DfT, such as the additional traffic signal maintenance funding in 2021, in which Essex Highways participated and was successful in being awarded £250k of additional funding.
+The Council also participated in a similar DfT initiative in 2023, and was successful in securing an additional £500k under the Green Light Fund Allocation, as well as £243k under the Traffic Signal Obsolescence Grant, both these for implementation of schemes over 2024/25 and 2025/26.
 There are also investment opportunities through the South East Local Enterprise Partnership (SELEP) and other organisations.
-For example, the Essex Highways partnership recently contributed to a Council bid to central government relating to the 'Housing Infrastructure Fund' (HIF), and was subsequently awarded £317.9m.
+For example, the Essex Highways partnership contributed to a Council bid to central government relating to the 'Housing Infrastructure Fund' (HIF), and was subsequently awarded £317.9m.
 Essex Highways will continue to explore all potential opportunities for additional investment for the Council.

-13. Scheme Delivery
+18. Scheme Delivery